xtauch/xtauch.github.io/P7/README.md

 DB_NAME = p7

-In the directory backend, you can run: npm run dev.
+Then in the directory backend, you can run: npm run dev.

 ### `MySQL`